jhrick/c/study_cicle_creator/README.md

 [ ] do a check for each hour studied
 [ ] add the date when it was created and when it was completed
 [ ] record date of each hour completed
+[ ] leave the choice of subjects to the user